mbrancato/mbrancato.github.io/_posts/2021-12-28-rce-dataflow.markdown

 ### Payout
 - May 24, 2021 07:35PM - The Google VRP payment team reaches out to ask for personal information.

-A lot of exchanges back and forth happen here.
+A number of exchanges back and forth happen here.
 There were a few problems and delays being setup as a supplier to receive payment.

 - August 3, 2021 - Payment received.
 - August 9, 2021 04:56AM - Google sends a notification of a $200 payment.